openhab/website/blog/2023-07-23-openhab-4-0-release.md

 <!-- Add image here -->

-For an exact list of entities the search checks your query against, please have a look at [the documentation]({base}/docs/tutorial/tips-and-tricks.html#search).
+For an exact list of entities the search checks your query against, please have a look at [the documentation](https://openhab.org/docs/tutorial/tips-and-tricks.html#search).

+## Addon Enhancements

+### JavaScript Scripting

 # Enjoy and get in touch!